Tybaze/SecureShare/README.md

 - [X] Make the share to expired
 - [X] Make the share to be shred
 - [X] Implements Security Levels
+- [X] Make expire in parameter
 - [ ] Allow share of files
-- [ ] Find an easy SRI check for Smartphone
+- [ ] Find an easy SRC check for Smartphone
-- [ ] Make expire in parameter
 - [ ] Allow local result caching
 <br/>